bancorprotocol/contracts-solidity/README.md

 Bancor is a work in progress.
 Make sure you understand the risks before using it.

-# The Bancor Token Standard
+# The Bancor Enabled Token Standard

 The following section describes standard functions a bancor enabled token can implement.